okeshawarz/prospectus/slides.md

 3. What is the relationship between wages, profits, and rents in an urban economy?

 ## What do Landlords Do?

 ### Motivation

+* Most theory surrounding cities, land, and rents is done in the context of the Standard Spatial Equilibrium Model (SEM)

+* SEM equilibrium conditions: consumers maximize utility s.t. indifferent to other locations, producers maximize profit s.t indifferent to other locations

+* On this view, by far the most popular, excess housing cost growth is supply-side phenomenon, i.e. spatial mismatch (e.g. between jobs and housing, Moretti [2013]) or housing supply constraints (Glaeser 2008).

+## What do Landlords Do?

+### Motivation